 Donna joined First Unitarian in 2009 after retiring from overseeing child and family mental health programs for Chester County government.
 Donna chaired the Green Sanctuary Team that secured Green Sanctuary accreditation from...

-Mike McCabe is an environmental and energy policy consultant with more than 40 years of experience, including serving in top leadership positions of the EPA, on congressional staffs and nonprofit...
+Mike McCabe has been an environmental and energy policy consultant for more than 40 years.
+He has served in top leadership positions for the EPA, congressional staffs and nonprofit organizations....